zio/zio/docs/guides/migrate/migration-guide.md

 //	at <empty>.MainApp.run(MainApp.scala:10)"
 ```

 2. All parameters to operators returning an effect [should be by-name](#lazy-evaluation-of-parameters).
-Also, we should be sure to capture any parameters that are referenced more than once as a lazy val in our implementation to prevent _double evaluation_.
+Also, we should be sure to capture any parameters that are referenced more than once as values suspended in a ZIO constructor such as `suspendSucceed` to prevent _double evaluation_.

     The overall pattern in implementing such methods will be: